bakermd86/STAChatlogs/episodes/s01_e01_just_war_part_2.md

 **Lt.
 Cmdrs 11 and 10:** We concur, agression at this time would be premature<br />
 **Hailey Murry:** Plus, I think pummeling a geothermal power generator with torpedoes runs the risk of setting off every volcano in the region <br />
 **Hailey Murry:** This is bad for diplomacy<br />
-**Dr. Zerra:** Not to mention the loss of life, the Rutareans have a substantial presence in the area<br />
+**Dr. Zerra:** Not to mention the loss of life, the Osalans have a substantial presence in the area<br />
 **Hailey Murry:** On the other hand, I suppose it would give the nations reason to bond<br />
 **Skig:** In fact, I was going to ask Malat and Zox to determine the best spread and distribution of weapons to surgically eliminate the threat if needed.
 However, I stress the words "if needed" very heavily here.<br />
 **Zox: [ CONTROL  (11) +  SECURITY  (4)]